developerdhairya/HLD-Basic-Concepts/HLD-Core-Concepts.md

 - When the traffic comes in ,it will scale inside EC2 using Horizontal Pod Autoscaler (HPA).
 - As the smallest unit of autoscaling in kubernetes is pod, full pod will be scaled horizontally.
 - When EC2 is filled up, we have to scale the EC2 instance too which is called cluster autoscaling.

+# `Load Balancer vs API-Gateway vs Reverse Proxy`

+### Load Balancer

+- When using a scalable microservice, a client needs to be able to route its requests to one of the multiple backend server instances in a group so that no server gets overloaded.
+- Load balancer also increase availability by diverting requests to other servers when a particular server is facing downtime.
+- Load balancers are generally grouped into two categories: Layer 4 and Layer 7.
+- Network load balancers act upon data found in network and transport layer protocols (IP, TCP, FTP, UDP).
+- Application Load balancers distribute requests based upon data found in application layer protocols such as HTTP.
+- Application load balancers can also distribute requests based on application specific data such as HTTP headers, cookies, or data within the application message itself, such as the value of a specific parameter.
+-